-25. Statutory reserve
+31. Statutory reserve

 Pursuant to Section 116 of the Public Limited Companies Act B.E.
 2535, the Company is required to set aside a statutory reserve at least 5% of its net profit after deducting accumulated deficit brought forward (if any), until the reserve reaches 10% of the registered capital.
 The statutory reserve is not available for dividend distribution.
-During the year 2019, the Company has appropriated the retained earnings as the statutory reserve of Baht 14 million.
+During the year 2020, the Company has not appropriated the retained earnings as the statutory reserve (2019: Baht 14 million).